 So you are probably asking yourself – how is it that they can make six or seven figures and you are struggling month by month to make ends meet and reach your quotas?

-The first and probably the most accurate answer is that they see themselves as professionals.
+The first and probably the most accurate answer is that they see themselves as professionals of sales.

 How can you grow if you don’t adopt new ideas or learn about new things in business and in sales?
 How can you expect to advance to better, higher paid positions if you stop investing in your knowledge?